by James Williams

 Water pumps don't require much maintenance compared to battery pumps.
 You have to regularly replace the battery after a certain time.

-If your basement floor or walls collect water, the sump pit is overflown, rainstorms cause frequent power disruption, then you need to consider getting a backup sump pump.
+If your basement floor or walls collect water, the sump pit is overflown, rainstorms cause frequent power disruption, then you need to consider getting a battery backup sump pump.

 Also, if you notice snowmelt infiltrating the basement, the suggestion would be the same.
 And, if your building codes require you to install a backup system, you must get one.